 If, as the French novelist Gustave Flaubert once said, one can calculate the worth of a man by his enemies, perhaps one can do the same with a company and its close competitors.

-By that measure alone music-streaming service Spotify is something special.
+By that measure alone music-streaming service Spotify is something special in the list of real org charts.

 Consider that a business launched in October 2008 is now going head to head with Apple and Amazon (the world’s largest and fourth largest companies respectively) in its segment and winning.
 Between 2015 and 2019 its global subscriber number rocketed from 18 million to 124 million – an increase of 588 and put it way ahead of Apple Music and Amazon Music.